2026 - 2027 Round the World Oceanic sailing

 -----------------------------------------

-We practise celestial navigation on the offshore long trips, and we have a sextant you can use.
+We practise celestial navigation on the offshore long trips, and we have a sextant you can use for practise and OYM sight reductions.

-We go into every aspect of managing a boat and her crew when offshore over a long duration.
+We check every aspect of managing a boat and her crew while offshore over a long passage.

 We go deep into sailing strategies.